ankaAR/bestiario5e/_creatures/gynosphinx.md

 ***Claw Attack.*** The sphinx makes one claw attack.

-***Teleport (Costs 2 Actions).*** The sphinx magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
+***Teleport (cuesta 2 acciones).*** The sphinx magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.

 ***Cast a Spell (Costs 3 Actions).*** The sphinx casts a spell from its list of prepared spells, using a spell slot as normal.